O’Reilly Media Word Template Quickstart Guide

 Starting to Template an Existing Chapter

-If you are templating an existing chapter that does not have any paragraph styles applied, it is best to create a new document (File→New from Template).
-In the pop-up that appears, select My Templates and then ORA.dot (if this option does not appear, go back to the installation steps).
-You should then copy-paste the original chapter content into the new document and apply template styles using the Style pane.
+Alternatively, you can create a new document for the chapter content (File→New from Template).
+In the pop-up that appears, select My Templates (or Templates) and then orm-styles.dotm (if this option does not appear, go back to the installation steps).
+You can then copy-paste the original chapter content into the new document and apply template styles using the Style pane.
 There is a cheat sheet of common template styles at https://oreil.ly/word-template-styles.

 Setting a Few Important Options